 Meet Me In St. Louis paints what seems a vivid and accurate picture of turn-of-the-century life we never knew (unlike many who saw it in '44-45 and did remember 1903).
 Guests bring instruments to Lon’s going away party.
 How else would they have had music?
 It’s hard to imagine households without even a radio.
 Parents of that era encouraged and sometimes insisted their children learn to play something, be it piano, violin, or washboard.
 My father was raised near around this time (b.
 1907) and packed an unwilling me off to keyboard lessons during fourth and much of fifth grade.
 That ordeal ended in disaster of a public recital townfolk still chortle over.
 Sixth grade efforts at mastering the clarinet under the baton of former Our Gang member Priscilla Lyon ended with my dismissal from the band.
 How common was musical talent among 1903 youth?
 It would have assured your welcome at parties if nothing else.
 I should think those who played instruments well would have been most popular among peer groups.
 It’s a shame recorded music came along to erase such a talent advantage.
 Maybe without a phonograph’s prop, I’d have applied myself more to piano/clarinet, and been the hit at some latter-day equivalent of Lon’s party.

 I finally looked up the Welsh Rabbit John Truett calls "ginger peachy."
 It was (is?) cheese melted with ale or beer and served over toast.
 Has anyone out there ever served such a thing?
 Welsh Rabbit may have been considered a retro dish even in 1944.
 Maybe it’s a delicacy I’m just too provincial to have heard of.
 Then there is the "cakewalk."
 Esther and Tootie perform one at the party.
 Turns out a cakewalk can be many things, being defined as a strutting dance based on a march, and not confined to a particular type of music.
 The cake refers to a prize that winners received and ate after a competition.
 Meet Me In St. Louis revolves around anticipation of the 1904 World’s Fair coming to “Skinker’s Swamp,” which was an actual place.
-There was a major sequence taking place there with Garland and Tom Drake, including a song, which was cut before release.
-I’ve posted here one of very few stills I’ve been able to locate from that.
+A major sequence took place there with Garland and Tom Drake, including a song, which was cut before release.
+I’ve posted here one of very few stills I’ve been able to locate from the now-lost segment.

 27 Comments: